oottppxx/enigma2/plugins/budweiser/README.md

 * Mut@nt HD51 - OpenATV 7.0, PurE2 6.5
 * Octagon SF8008 - OpenSPA 7.5
 * uClan Ustym 4K - OpenATV 6.4
-* VU+ Solo 4k - Egami 10.0, OpenATV 7.0|7.1, OpenBlackHole 5.0, OpenViX 6.0.
+* VU+ Solo(1) 4k - Egami 10.0, OpenATV 7.0|7.1, OpenBlackHole 5.0, OpenViX 6.0.
 * VU+ Uno|Duo 4k SE - OpenATV 6.4, OpenSPA 7.5
-* VU+ Zero(1) - OpenATV 6.4, OpenBlackHole 4.4, OpenPLi 8.1
+* VU+ Zero(2) - OpenATV 6.4, OpenBlackHole 4.4, OpenPLi 8.1
 * Zgemma H7C - OpenATV 6.2|6.4

 In some of the above, the example AAC stream does not, or might not, play.

-VU+ BlackHole was also tested, butt it doesn't seem to have any alternative and usable audio devices/sinks other than the dvbaudiosink, which is of course busy once services are in use?
+VU+ BlackHole was also tested, but it doesn't seem to have any alternative and usable audio devices/sinks other than the dvbaudiosink, which is of course busy once services are in use?
 As such, unless a proper system audio device/sink is found, this plugin won't work there.

+More on VU+ decoders: sometimes the alternative audio doesn't play for some box/distro combos which were tested as successful by others.
+Investigation is ongoing to check for interactions with other software that might be installed on the problematic devices, but no smoking gun yet.

 (1) The service audio can't be muted, so it overlaps with the alternative source audio; not very nice, but it is what it is.
+(2) Ditto, and some investigation makes me believe it won't be very easy to change this behavior on the Zero (no idea about the Solo).

 ## Description